Ouyang Yu & Jessye Wdowin-McGregor / Ekphrasis

 The exhibition closed on Saturday, 2 December.
 The artworks below are offered for sale.
 To explore the catalogue of works available, please visit correspondences Editions page and select Ouyang or Jessye’s page.
 To receive a complete catalogue, please email info@correspondences.work.

-Our heartfelt thanks to Arts Merri-Bek for supporting our work.
+We also wish to express our heartfelt thanks to Arts Merri-Bek for supporting our work.
 Thanks must also go to Annika Kafcaloudis for her stunning installation photographs presented here and Saskia Yeung for her support us Assistant Producer (Intern).

 Walk through the exhibition